btrepp/zipr/README.md

 Features that need to be implemented
 - Other compression types from store/deflate
 - Serialization, using cookie-factory
-- no std support, nom + miniz-oxide.
+- no std support for nom, using miniz-oxide.
 Should help the code be super portable
 - Further refinements of the data types
 - Some more ergonomic functions
 - MMap to speed up the zipr-cli on large files.